ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 ## 🏗 Process Overview

-The process of developing the ASL to Text Converter involves three main steps: data collection, model training, and testing.
+The process of developing the Sign Language to Text Converter involves three main steps: data collection, model training, and testing.
 Here's how each step works:

 ### 1. Data Collection